-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value LQDT Nasdaq

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value 0.001 par value LQDT Nasdaq Indicate by check mark whether the registrant (1) has filed a all reports required to be filed by Sei ction 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Non-accelerated filer \square

-Accelerated filer ⊠

-Smaller reporting company \Box

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-The number of shares outstanding of the issuer's common stock, par value \$0.001 per share, as of May 1, 2023, was 30,679,393.
+Yes ⊠ N0 ⊔ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated emerging growth company.
+See the definitions of "large accelerated filer," "accelerated Rule 12b-2 of the Exchange Act. , , , , , , , , , , , , , , , , , , , , Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not revised financial accounting standards provided pursuant to Section 13(a) of the Excha Indicate by check mark whether the registrant is a shell company (as defined in Rule 12). nge Act. □ The number of shares outstanding of the issuer's common stock, par value \$0.001 per share, as of August 1, 2023, was 30,691,148.